freaktechnik/mines.js/README.md

 * [Grunt](http://gruntjs.com/) (installed by running `npm install -g grunt-cli` in the command line)

 ### Prepare the Build
-There are some third party resources the app uses.
+There are some third-party resources the app uses.
 Install them by running these commands in the command line:
 ```
 npm install
 bower install